beNative/docforge/docs/FUNCTIONAL_MANUAL.md

     - **Refine with AI:** Send the document's content to your configured LLM to get an improved version (only for Markdown and plaintext files).
     - **Delete:** Delete the current document.
 A confirmation is required, where pressing `Enter` will confirm the action.

+#### Python Execution Panel

+DocForge includes an embedded Python runner that integrates with the editor when you're working on Python content.

+- **When It Appears:** The Python panel automatically becomes available when the active document uses the Python language mode or when you explicitly enable the panel from the Command Palette.
+The panel docks beneath the editor and can be resized like other views.
+- **Running Code:** Use the **Run** button or press `Shift+Enter` to execute the current document (or a selected code block).
+Execution happens inside the selected Python environment, and the panel keeps focus so you can iterate quickly without switching windows.
+- **Viewing Logs:** The right side of the panel displays structured run output, including stdout, stderr, and exit status.
+Each run is timestamped, and you can expand entries to inspect detailed logs.
+- **Managing Histories:** Every execution is stored in the document's history list within the panel.
+You can rename runs, pin important ones, clear individual entries, or purge the entire history.
+Switching documents automatically swaps in its associated Python run history.
+- **Environment Controls:** A dropdown shows the interpreter that will be used.
+From here you can create a new virtual environment, switch to a detected interpreter, or open the environment folder in your system file browser.

 ### Organizing with Drag and Drop

 You can organize your documents and folders by dragging and dropping them in the sidebar.
 You can select multiple items using `Ctrl+Click` (or `Cmd+Click` on macOS) and drag them all at once.